Dyalog/ullu/readme.md

 Just as the owl represents both wisdom and foolishness the QA also has a dual nature of being wise and dumb at the same time.

+### 🔗 Contrituting guide

+- [contributing.md](contributing.md): Guide on how to contribute to the codebase
+- [Decision docs](docs/decision): Explains the decisions taken with each step of the codebase and also documents anomalies for future users.

 ## ⬇ Usage

 You can use ullu in a dyalog session on any supported operating system.